kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-usage-monitoring.md

 ### Sysdig
 [Sysdig](http://sysdig.com) provides full spectrum container and platform intelligence, and is a true container native solution.
-Sysdig pulls together data from system calls, kubernetes events, prometheus metrics, statsD, JMX and more into a single pane that gives you a comprehensive picture of your environment.
+Sysdig pulls together data from system calls, Kubernetes events, Prometheus metrics, statsD, JMX, and more into a single pane that gives you a comprehensive picture of your environment.
 Sysdig also provides an API to query for providing robust and customizable solutions.
-Sysdig is built on opensource, [Sysdig and Sysdig Inspect](https://sysdig.com/opensource/inspect/) give you the ability to freely perform troubleshooting, performance analyis and forensics.
+Sysdig is built on Open Source.
+[Sysdig and Sysdig Inspect](https://sysdig.com/opensource/inspect/) give you the ability to freely perform troubleshooting, performance analyis and forensics.

 ### Google Cloud Monitoring